Grievance Procedures for Persons With Disabilities

-- If the complainant does not accept the decision of the President of the College, then the complainant may appeal the matter, by way of the President, to the Executive Committee of the Board of Trustees at its next regularly scheduled meeting.
+- If the complainant does not accept the decision of the President of the University, then the complainant may appeal the matter, by way of the President, to the Executive Committee of the Board of Trustees at its next regularly scheduled meeting.

 Note: These grievance procedures are designed to protect the due process rights of complainants while at the same time resolving disputes at a personal level in the spirit of Matthew 18.
-Following the College’s grievance procedures shall in no way substitute for or impair the complainant’s right to file an ADA complaint with the appropriate agency or department of the federal government of the United States.
+Following the University's grievance procedures shall in no way substitute for or impair the complainant’s right to file an ADA complaint with the appropriate agency or department of the federal government of the United States.
 However, if the complainant does file a complaint with the federal government before this grievance procedure is completed, then the procedures stated above will be abrogated.

 - Course code: